How to Talk to Creditors if You're Having Trouble Paying Your Bills

 Reading time: 5 Minutes

-If you're one of the thousands of people in Hawaii newly out of work or facing a reduced income due to the COVID-19 crisis, you're probably worrying about paying your bills.
+If you're newly out of work or facing a reduced income, you're probably worrying about paying your bills.
 Whether you can't make your mortgage payment or you're falling behind on your credit card, keeping up with loan payments and bills during a crisis can be a major source of stress.